raspberrypilearning/3D-scene/en/step_4.md

 ## Scenery

-In the previous step you selected a backdrop.
-Now it's time to think about how you want to create your **scenery**.
-In this step you will be using **Paint Editor** to design your own sprite objects for your scenery.
+You have selected a backdrop.
+Now it's time to think about what **objects** you want in your **scenery**.
+In this step you will be using **Paint Editor** to design your own objects.

 --- task ---

-If you chose a backdrop that already has objects drawn in it, remember you will not be able to animate the objects because theyare drawn onto the backdrop.

-Although these type of backdrops can work well, in your interactive animation it may be easier to choose a simple backdrop or design your own background, adding the objects you need in to your scene as **sprites** which you can then individually control with code.
-Evenif you backdrop has some objects drawn in it, make sure some ofthe objects in your scene are sprites - this will give you more freedom as you go on to develop your project.
+You cannot individually program objects which are already drawn onto a Backdrop.
+Often it is easier to choose a simple backdrop with just a few or no objects on it or design your own background, adding the objects you need into your scene.
+This will give you more freedom as you go on to develop your project.

 ![Backdrop with furniture](images/challenge2-backdrop-bedroom.png){:width="400px"}